 - She knew that with God on the Israelite’s side, the fall of Jericho was inevitable

 - With that in mind, Rahab wanted to switch sides and declare her allegiance to God in faith (Joshua 2:11)

 - Rahab was securing her family’s survival: In return for helping the spies escape the city, Rahab wanted the Israelite’s promise that they would spare her life and the lives of her family once Jericho was theirs (Joshua 2:13).

 Due to Rahab’s assistance, the 2 spies were able to make it back safely to the Israelite camp and pass on the intel they had gathered, including Rahab’s allegiance.
 They now had a (wo)man on the inside!

 We hope you enjoyed reading Part 1.1 of our Jacob’s Ladder Bible commentary on Joshua 6 “Before the walls fell down: The promise and the preparation”.

-If so, feel free to join us next week, where we will post Part 1.2 “Faith, obedience, and praise – the secret behind God’s military plan”.
+If so, feel free to join us when we post Part 1.2 “Faith, obedience, and praise – the secret behind God’s military plan”.

 Until, then may God’s blessings be upon you!

 enduringword.com, “Joshua 6 – The fall of Jericho”